bhauman/bhauman.github.com/bruce_hauman.md

 Figwheel broke new ground making the holy grail of live editing and hot loading running code a pragmatic reality for front end development.
-Several features, like heads-up displays announcing compiler errors, that many javascript developers experience everyday started here.
+Several features, like heads-up displays announcing compiler errors, that many JavaScript developers experience everyday started here.

 Figwheel has been popularly received by the ClojureScript community as evidenced in the [State of Clojure 2015 Survey](http://blog.cognitect.com/blog/2016/1/28/state-of-clojure-2015-survey-results) and the outpouring of [thanks](https://twitter.com/search?f=tweets&vertical=default&q=figwheel%20thanks&src=typd) and [appreciation](https://twitter.com/search?f=tweets&vertical=default&q=figwheel%20awesome&src=typd).